cmfunderburk/vmt-dev/docs/tmp/review.md

 1. Change the existing code to store `PerceptionView` objects instead of dicts, OR
 2. Update the interface specification to accept `dict` and document the expected keys

-***RESOLUTION:***

-This is an *unresolved* issue.
-We need to discuss this further before we can proceed.
-In the meantime, the remaining issues should be resolved.

 ---